Presentations/jquery.audioshow/README.md

 jquery.audioshow
 ================

-Audioshow: Audio Slideshows with jQuery
-By Keith Collins
+Audioshow: Audio Slideshows with jQuery By Keith Collins

 http://keithcollins.net

 twitter: @collinskeith

 Note: All photos and audio included in this repository are owned by the author and are to be used for demonstration purposes only.

+WORK IN PROGRESS:

+This isn't quite ready for production.
+See the known issues below.

 INTRO:

-Audioshow is a simply way to take an audio file and some photos and turn them into an audio slideshow.
+Audioshow is a simple way to take an audio file and some photos and turn them into an audio slideshow.

 See live demo at http://www.keithcollins.net/audioshow/